Greece In January: Weather & Travel Tips

 Is January a good time to visit Greece?

-Though Greece is typically seen as a summer destination (hello, beautiful Greek beaches!), for some traveller types, January can be a good time to visit the country.
+Though Greece is typically seen as a summer destination (hello, beautiful Greek beaches!), for some traveler types, January can be a good time to visit the country.

-First up, if you’re travelling on a budget and are keen to discover Greece’s unique ancient sites, January presents crowd-free opportunities to view said sites.
+First up, if you’re traveling on a budget and are keen to discover Greece’s unique ancient sites, January presents crowd-free opportunities to view said sites.

 Being out of season, visiting Greece in January also means you’ll also have your pick of places to stay, at bargain prices.